 In 2019, Simp fought alongside his companions to secure his first World Championship ring, at the 2019 World League Championship.
 It was Simp’s first event at this level, and remarkably, he walked away with an MVP medal.
 In 2021, during the second season of the Call of Duty League, Simp did it again, this time with FaZe.
 He claimed the top spot, landing a second World Championship victory and a huge amount of prize money.

 During the 2021 season, Simp constantly secured massive wins and laid out some incredible gameplay.
 In 2019, he was named ‘Esports Console Rookie of the Year’, before turning official, legitimate professional.
 He has also claimed numerous MVP and even Player of the Year Awards.
 At the end of the 2021 CDL season, he was named the ‘overall leader’ by ways of k/d ratio.

 And let’s not forget – as of 2021, Simp is just twenty years of age and, by 2022, had secured $1,323,000 in Call of Duty prize money and picked up eight chips.

 Watch Simp on Twitch: https://www.twitch.tv/simp

 His career started back in 2015, but it wasn’t until 2019 that Arcitys really found his feet and started gaining momentum.
 Alongside Simp, Arcitys secured a 2019 World Championship win with eUnited, before transitioning out into the Chicago Huntsmen later that same year.
-In 2021, Arcitys proved he was a contender for the best Call of Duty player title, securing yet another World Championship win, this time while playing under FaZe.
+In 2021, Arcitys proved he was a contender for the best Call of Duty player title, securing yet another world championship win, this time while playing under the Atlanta FaZe banner.

 Watch Arcitys on Twitch: https://www.twitch.tv/arcitys